dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 <a name="power-user" />
 ### 6.3 Creating a power user

-To create a power user that has super user privilages, connect to the Snowplow database in Redshift and execute the following:
+To create a power user that has super user privilages, connect to the DreamFactory database in Redshift and execute the following:

 ```sql
 create user power_user createuser password '$poweruserpassword';